Skip to main content

 3. Students are not permitted to leave class except for medical emergencies, office summonses, or behavioral referrals.
 Passing periods, break, and lunch are to be used to take care of personal needs.

 4. Every effort should be made to be in school for a full day every day.
-Students must bring a note to the Student Services Offices including the student's name, dates and reasons of absence, and parent signature when returning from an absence.
-Students are to report to the Student Services Center upon arrival at school so that they will arrive in class by 8:00 a.m.
+Students provide the Student Services Offices with the student's name, dates and reasons of absence, and parent signature when returning from an absence.
+Students are to report to the Student Services Center upon arrival at school 7:30am or later, so that they will arrive in class by 8:00am.

 Disciplinary Action